A beluga whale at the water's surface.

 Are belugas whales or dolphins?

-We call them 'beluga whales', but their scientific name, Delphinapterus leucas, means 'white dolphin without a fin'.
-So which are they?
+We call them beluga whales, but their scientific name, Delphinapterus leucas, means ‘white dolphin without a fin’.
+So, which are they – dolphins or whales?

-The distinctions between whales are dolphins are not so clear-cut, with the beluga having characteristics of both.
+The distinctions between whales are dolphins aren’t so clear-cut, with the beluga having characteristics of both.

 Belugas are closely related to the narwhal.
 This is the only other species in their family, Monodontidae.
 Narwhals are also an Arctic-adapted species, known for the distinctive long, spiral tusk grown by males.